olyMember Since 21 Dec 2013

 I am finding this stage rather daunting.
 Throwing was (relatively) easy, but the variables in glazing are mind-blowing.
 I am trying to calm down and work out what to do next.
 Semi-crystal glazes are already showing up my severe lack of knowledge, but I feel I have taken another big step in the learning process.

-Having a wheel and now a kiln (and using them) makes me a potter and I find that rather exciting.
+Having a wheel and now a kiln (and using them) makes me a (sort of) potter which is rather exciting.

 - Group Members

 - Age Age Unknown